-STRATEGIC PRIORITIES

-ACQUISITIONS AND PARTNERSHIPS

-ADRIATIC SLOVENICA E CONCORDIA

-to reinforce our presence in Central-eastern Europe

-SEGURADORAS UNIDAS

-to enhance our strategic positioning in Portugal

-CATTOLICA

-to strengthen our leadership position in Italy and Europe and to accelerate business diversification in favor of the Non-Life segment

-REINFORCE LEADERSHIP IN EUROPE AND HIGH

-POTENTIAL MARKETS

-AXA INSURANCE S.A.

-to strengthen our leadership position in Greece.
-Extended its distribution agreement in place with ALPHA BANK, a partnership that is in line with the ambition to enhance the bancassurance channel in order to boost P&C sales in Greece to enhance the strategic leadership in the P&C segment in Malaysia and to enter the Life insurance segment aiming at becoming among the main insurers of the country to enhance our presence in India, becoming the first player among international insurers to step-up to a majority stake in both our Indian insurance joint ventures since the new foreign ownership cap came into effect

-AXA AFFIN GENERAL INSURANCE BERHAD E AXA AFFIN LIFE INSURANCE BERHAD\ to strengthen health and protection lines and the overall P&C business in France

-FUTURE GENERALI INDIA INSURANCE E FUTURE GENERALI INDIA LIFE\\

-LA MÉDICALE\\\

-ENHANCE ASSET MANAGEMENT CAPABILITIES

-LUMYNA

-leader company in the development of alternative UCITS (Undertaking for the Collective Investment of Transferable Securities) strategies partnership to enrich the offering with innovative investment solutions, and to strengthen the focus and capabilities on sustainability and responsible investments for customers a Slovenian mutual fund manager a Polish asset management company
+STRATEGIC PRIORITIES ACQUISITIONS AND PARTNERSHIPS REINFORCE LEADERSHIP IN EUROPE AND HIGH POTENTIAL MARKETS <section-header> ADRIATIC SLOVENICA E CONCORDIA To reinforce our presence in Central-eastern Europe AEGURADORAS UNIDAS To enhance our strategic positioning in Portugal CATOLICA To stengthen our leadership position in Italy and Europe and to accelerate business diversification in favor of the Non-Life segment AD stengthen our leadership position in Greece.
+Extended its distribution agreement in place with ALPHA BANK, a partnership that is in line with the ambition to enhance the bancassurance channel in order to boost P&C sales in Greece.
+ADEFINITION CONTINUES AND CONTIN</section-header> ENHANCE ASSET MANAGEMENT CAPABILITIES LUMYNA leader company in the development of alternative UCITS (Undertaking for the Collective Investment of Transferable Securities) strategies SYCOMORE partnership to enrich the offering with innovative investment solutions, and to strengthen the focus and capabilities on sustainability and responsible investments for customers KD SKLADI a Slovenian mutual fund manager UNION POLAND a Polish asset management company INCREASE SERVICE-BASED REVENUES ADVANCECARE a Portuguese service platform operating primarily in the healthcare sector, a leader in the management of medical service outsourcing

-KD SKLADI

-LINION POLAND

-INCREASE SERVICE-BASED REVENUES

-ADVANCECARE

-a Portuguese service platform operating primarily in the healthcare sector, a leader in the management of medical service outsourcing

-- The transactions are subject to the approval of the Malaysian Minister of Finance and the Central Bank of Malaysia, expected in 2022
+The transactions are subject to the approval of the Malaysian Minister of Finance and the Central Bank of Malaysia, expected in 2022.

 Agreements to become the majority shareholder in our joint ventures in India are subject to the approval of relevant regulators.
 The agreement was signed in February 2022, following the exclusive negotiation with Crédit Agricole Assurances, announced in November 2021, and the consultation of the dedicated workers' councils.
 The transaction is expected to close within 2022 and remains subject to the authorisation of the relevant antitrust and regulatory authorities.